Version 3: Applicable from: 5 August 2022

 Research ethics committees

-All research projects involving personal data are scrutinised and approved by a research ethics committee to ensure that our research is carried out to ethical standards.
+Research projects involving personal data are scrutinised and approved by a research ethics committee so that our research is carried out to ethical standards.

 Independent registration and standards